 A significant portion of our assets is comprised of certificates of deposit, commercial paper, U.S. government and agency obligations, and U.S. corporate bonds.
 All such instruments are classified as available-for-sale securities.
 The primary objective of our investment activities is to preserve principal while maximizing the related income without significantly increasing risk.
 Even so, some of the securities in which we invest may be subject to market risk.
 Market risk is the risk that a change in prevailing interest rates may cause the fair value of an investment to fluctuate.
 As interest rates increase, the fair value of a debt instrument would be expected to decrease.
-Correspondingly, if interest rates decrease the fair value of a debt instrument would be expected to increase.
-To minimize market risk, we have the ability to hold such debt instruments to maturity, at which time the debt instrument would be redeemed at its stated or face value.
+Correspondingly, if interest rates decrease the fair value of a debt instrument would be redeemed at its stated or face value.
 We also typically invest in the shorter end of the maturity spectrum.
 As such, we do not believe that we have a material exposure to market risk.

-At March 31, 2008, we had approximately \$9.3 million of outstanding debt.
+At June 30, 2008, we had approximately \$9.1 million of outstanding debt.
 In January 2008 we elected to fix the interest rate at 4.15% until the debt's maturity in June 2011.
 As a result, we have no exposure to interest rate changes.

-As of March 31, 2008, we did not have any foreign currency exchange contracts or purchase currency options to hedge local currency cash flows.
+As of June 30, 2008, we did not have any foreign currency exchange contracts or purchase currency options to hedge local currency cash flows.
 We have operations in The Netherlands, which are subject to foreign currency fluctuations.
 As currency rates change, translation of revenues and expenses for these operations from Euros to U.S. dollars affects year-to-year comparability of operating results.
-Sales denominated in a foreign currency represented approximately \$15,000 of our total revenues for the quarter ended March 31, 2008.
+Sales denominated in a foreign currency represented approximately \$49,000 of our total revenues for the six months ended June 30, 2008.
 We do not expect the risk of foreign currency fluctuations to be material in the near future.

 Item 4.
-CONTROLS AND PROCEDURES.
+CONTROLS AND PROCEDURES

 (a) Evaluation of Disclosure Controls and Procedures.
-The Company's management, with the participation of the Company's Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934) as of March 31, 2008.
-Based on that evaluation, the Company's management, including such officers, concluded that the Company's disclosure controls and procedures were adequate and effective as of March 31, 2008 to ensure that information required to be disclosed by the Company in the reports that we file or submit under the Securities Exchange Act of 1934 is accumulated and communicated to the Company's management, including the Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosure and is recorded, processed, summarized, and reported within the time periods specified in the rules and forms of the Securities and Exchange Commission.
+The Company's management, with the participation of the Company's Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934) as of June 30, 2008.
+Based on that evaluation, the Company's management, including such officers, concluded that the Company's disclosure controls and procedures were adequate and effective as of June 30, 2008 to ensure that information required to be disclosed by the Company in the reports that we file or submit under the Securities

+Exchange Act of 1934 is accumulated and communicated to the Company's management, including the Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosure and is recorded, processed, summarized, and reported within the time periods specified in the rules and forms of the Securities and Exchange Commission.

 (b) Changes in Internal Control Over Financial Reporting.
-There was no change in the Company's internal control over financial reporting that occurred during the three months ended March 31, 2008 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+There was no change in the Company's internal control over financial reporting that occurred during the three months ended June 30, 2008 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.